radiantearth/stac-spec/extensions/README.md

 use-cases and may be less stable than the official extensions.
 Once stable and adopted by multiple parties, extensions may be made official and incorporated in the STAC repository.

-Please contact a STAC maintainer to add your extension to this table.
+Please contact a STAC maintainer or open a Pull Request to add your extension to this table.

 | Name     | Scope | Description | Vendor |
 | -------- | ----- | ----------- | ------ |